T. Sailo: Personal life and death

 Sailo married Thansiami, daughter of Mizo folklorist P.S.
 Dahrawka, in 1946.
 They had three sons and a daughter.
-One of his sons, Lalsangliana, joined the Mizo rebels, the Mizo National Army (later Mizo National Front), on the sly while studying at St. Edmund's College, Shillong in 1966.
+One of his sons, Lalsangliana, joined the Mizo rebels, the Mizo National Army (later Mizo National Front), in secret while studying at St. Edmund's College, Shillong in 1966.
 He became one of the elite "Special Force" under Laldenga, leader of the Mizo National Front.
 Two of his children, Lalhmangaiha and Laldingliani joined the Indian Revenue Service.
 After retirement, Lalhmangaiha, succeeded his father as President of the Mizoram People's Conference in 2011.

 Sailo's daughter Laldingliani served as a member of the National Commission for Women (NCW) from 2013 to 2016.

 Sailo's son Lalrinliana studied medicine and orthopaedic surgery and became Director General of Health Service for the Government of Mizoram.

 Sailo wrote an autobiography of his military life, A Soldier's Story.

 After suffering from lung problems and hypertension, on the morning of 27 March 2015, Sailo was taken to the New Life Hospital due to trouble breathing.
 He was pronounced dead at 11:50 IST.
 His funeral was held the next day at noon and he was interred at a private grave in his garden.
 President Pranab Mukherjee and Prime Minister Narendra Modi sent messages of condolence.